by Moti Nativ – 2017

 From this point, we can clearly follow Moshe pressing on with his fighting spirit and intelligence toward the next important milestone.
 Feldenkrais published the first Hebrew self-defense book, Jiu-Jitsu and Self Defense (1930).
 He based this work on a behavioral study of human beings that gave rise to the concept of using unconscious or instinctive responses for self-preservation.
 In other words, he wanted to design a self-defense system for the Haganah, based on “a movement someone would do without thinking” that would protect them.
 Feldenkrais mentioned this concept in his translation of Autosuggestion by Emil Coué (1929).
 He used this idea to promote efficient learning of self-defense techniques, thus building the ability to retain a skill no matter how long ago it had been learned14.

-On the other hand, we can discern Feldenkrais’ innovative thoughts from Better Judo “In those days judo/jujutsu was an art of self-defense.
-Thanks to Dr. Moshe Feldenkrais it gained a scientific and more sophisticated facet.
-The Japanese art was then seen as a science of combat practiced by intellectuals, university students, scholars…Moshe played a pivotal role in this evolution from a utilitarian practice to a scientific one.”
+On the other hand, we can discern Feldenkrais’ innovative thoughts from Better Judo “In those days, judo/jujutsu was an art of self-defense.
+Thanks to Dr. Moshe Feldenkrais, it gained a scientific and more sophisticated facet.
+Japanese art was then seen as a science of combat practiced by intellectuals, university students, and scholars…Moshe played a pivotal role in this evolution from a utilitarian practice to a scientific one.”
 (Dr. Michel Brousse)

 1. Translated from the Hebrew edition.

 2. Mind over Muscle (writings from the founder of judo), Gyaku-juji (pages 47-50).